Chadarius/StarCitizenVoiceAtk/README.md

 [Install Voice Attack](https://voiceattack.com/)

 [Install the ASTRA HCS Voice Pack](https://www.hcsvoicepacks.com/products/a-s-t-r-a-star-citizen?variant=20772219268) No HCS VoicePack Required.
 When HCS updates their voice packs, I will also update the ASTRA profile.
 Eventually I will make the ASMBL Free and ASMBL Astra profiles interchangable.

+**New** Improve your Text to Speech (TTS) with Cortana.
+Enable the "Cortana" TTS profile by following [these instructions](https://github.com/watermarkhu/enable-microsoft-eva-tts/tree/master).

 ## The Basics
 If you have your own VoiceAttack macros, make sure you backup everything before you mess with this stuff! :)